Quotes

 – It’s not, it’s pining.

 – It’s not pining, it’s passed on.
 This parrot is no more.
 It has ceased to be.
 It’s expired and gone to meet its maker.
 This is a late parrot.
 It’s a stiff.
 Bereft of life, it rests in peace.
 If you hadn’t nailed it to the perch, it would be pushing up the daisies.
 It’s rung down the curtain and joined the choir invisible.
 This is an ex-parrot.
-From the famous Monty Python’s Flying Circus’ Pet shop sketch (dead parrot)
+From the famous Monty Python’s Flying Circus’ Pet shop sketch (dead parrot) - – Male varlet, you rogue! what’s that?
+(Patroclus)

 – Why, his masculine whore.
 Now, the rotten diseases of the south, the guts-griping, ruptures, catarrhs, loads o’ gravel i’ the back, lethargies, cold palsies, raw eyes, dirt-rotten livers, wheezing lungs, bladders full of imposthume, sciaticas, limekilns i’ the palm, incurable bone-ache, and the rivelled fee-simple of the tetter, take and take again such preposterous discoveries!
 (Thersites)